chrisgrieser/shimmering-obsidian/README.md

 #### Smart queries
-- Add `filename` or `title` to your search query, to display only files and no aliases, folders, or headings.
+- Add `filename` or `title` to your search query, to display only files and no aliases, folders, blocks, or headings.
 For example, `o obsidian filename` displays only notes that have the `obsidian` in their filename.
 - Add `canvas` to your search to only display canvases (Obsidian 1.1).
 - Similarly, you can also filter for starred or recent files by adding `starred`